-A marine-corps drama set at Camp Pendleton (near San Diego, California) proving ground for men who pride themselves on being United States Marines.
+A Marine Corps drama set at Camp Pendleton (near San Diego, California) proving ground for men who pride themselves on being United States Marines.
 From the lowliest recruit to the highest-ranking General, the men of Pendleton symbolize the utmost in rigorous training and military perfection.
-Lt.
-William T. Rice (Gary Lockwood), late of Annapolis and now in charge of a riffle platoon is no exception...
+Lieutenant William T. Rice (Gary Lockwood), late of Annapolis, and now in charge of a rifle platoon, is no exception.
 This short-lived series was written by Gene Roddenberry, the creator of Star Trek, and featured an amazing cast of future stars.

 Chris Noel was the regular female cast member on this show, but she never had a regular "character" on the series.
 Gene Roddenberry had her playing different characters each week on the series.
 See more »

 Accurate portrayal of a young Marine officer; Star Trek fans will find familiar themes

 I recently caught this on getTV when they showed it for their April 2016 line up of re-runs.